anna-dor-plumsail/documents-docs/source/flow/how-tos/create-docx-from-template.rst

 **Create file**

 Once the result document is generated, we need to store the Word file somewhere.
-In our example, we use "Create file" action from SharePoint connector to store the document into SharePoint document library.
+In our example, we use "Create file" action from SharePoint connector to store the document in SharePoint document library.

 .. image:: ../../_static/img/flow/how-tos/generated-docx-from-template-sp-library.png
    :alt: Select fields